 Some aplications forms of Time to Place

-On the following paragraphs it's possible to check the most important data for a mobile ad.
+In the following paragraphs, it's possible to check the most important data for a mobile ad.

 It's possible to identify the increase in results of tests on the ads’ CTR performance.
 The numbers raised more than 30% and 27% in the interstitial and small banner, respectively.
-In addition, the number of visits at POS increased for ads that received the TTP.
+Besides, the number of visits at POS increased for ads that received the TTP.

-Thus I identified that the addition of context can be a new solution for increasing the digital ad results.
-In addition, it can improve the impression that people have about digital ads.
+Thus I identified that the addition of context can be a new solution for increasing the digital ad results, also, it can improve the impression that people have about digital ads.